 The CSBG Plan summary is as detailed below: A total of $600,009 will be allocated for the provision of comprehensive planning and coordinated services to eligible low-income persons in Muskegon and Oceana Counties.
 Services will include but are not limited to housing stability, home loss prevention, employment support, and material assistance vouchers.
 Services are to be provided over the course of the contract starting March 1, 2022 and ending September 30, 2022.
 Individuals or organizations wanting to comment on or review the proposed plan should email contactus@mmcaa.org or call Eva Rohlman at 989-386-3805 ext.
 1033 no later than 4:30 PM on March 21st.
 Materials are available in alternative formats by calling 989-386-3805 ext.
 1033 or emailing contactus@mmcaa.org Clare, Gladwin, Mecosta, and Osceola Counties Receive Funding for Emergency Food and Shelter1/31/2022 Clare County has been awarded $13,323, and an additional $41,178 by the American Rescue Plan Act; Gladwin County has been awarded $10,025, and an additional $30,986 by the American Rescue Plan Act; Mecosta County has been awarded $16,680, and an additional $51,553 by the American Rescue Plan Act; and Osceola County has been awarded $9,212, and an additional $28,473 by the American Recovery Plan Act, from the Department of Homeland Security’s Federal Emergency Management Agency under the Emergency Food and Shelter National Board Program to supplement emergency food and shelter programs in the county.

 A Local Board is charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas around the country.
 The Local Board will determine how the funds awarded to each county are to be distributed among the emergency food and shelter programs run by local service agencies in the area.
 Under the terms of the grant from the National Board, local agencies chosen to receive funds must: 1) be private voluntary non-profits or units of government, 2) be eligible to receive Federal funds, 3) have an accounting system, 4) practice nondiscrimination, 5) have demonstrated the capability to deliver emergency food and/or shelter programs, and 6) if they are a private voluntary organization, have a voluntary board.
 Qualifying agencies are urged to apply.
 Public or private voluntary agencies interested in applying for Emergency Food and Shelter Program funds must their local Board Chair.
-Clare County: Cherri Swanstra, Clare County EFSP Board Chair, at cswanstra@mmcaa.org for an application.
+Clare County: Cherri Swanstra, Clare County EFSP Board Chair, at [email protected] for an application.
 The deadline for applications to be received is February 28, 2022.
 The Local Board Meeting will be held on March 1, 2022 at 2:00pm via Zoom.
-Gladwin County: Cherri Swanstra, Gladwin County EFSP Board Chair, at cswanstra@mmcaa.org for an application.
+Gladwin County: Cherri Swanstra, Gladwin County EFSP Board Chair, at [email protected] for an application.
 The deadline for applications to be received is February 28, 2022.
 The Local Board Meeting will be held on March 1, 2022 at 1:00pm via Zoom.
-Mecosta County: Diane Long, Mecosta County EFSP Board Co-Chair, at br@projectstarburst.org.
+Mecosta County: Diane Long, Mecosta County EFSP Board Co-Chair, at [email protected].
 The deadline for applications to be received is February 28, 2022.
 The Local Board Meeting will be held on March 3, 2022 at 1:00pm via Zoom.
-Osceola County: Malinda Coss, Osceola County EFSP Board Co-Chair, at Malinda.Coss@usc.salvationarmy.org.
+Osceola County: Malinda Coss, Osceola County EFSP Board Co-Chair, at [email protected].
 The deadline for applications to be received is February 28, 2022.
 The Local Board Meeting will be held on March 3, 2022 at 2:00pm via Zoom.
 Attendance for new applicants is required.
 Mid Michigan Community Action Agency (Mid Michigan CAA) will be providing free income tax preparation services through the Volunteer Income Tax Assistance (VITA) program.

 VITA is an IRS program managed by partners all over the country, including Community Action Agencies.
 IRS-trained and certified volunteers work with community members to prepare their taxes safely, confidentially, and at no cost to the community members.
 Mid Michigan CAA will offer virtual and in-person return options.
 Social distancing practices will be required for in-person appointments.
 “We are pleased to be able to offer households options for how they have their taxes prepared so we can assist the maximum number of filers,” said Eva Rohlman, Mid Michigan CAA Outreach Director.
 “Each year our volunteers help community members receive the most out of their returns including all credits without filing costs or hidden fees.”
 The VITA program is currently scheduled to run from February 1st through April 18th, 2022, serving residents of Clare, Gladwin, Mecosta, and Osceola Counties.
 Those interested in having their taxes prepared at no cost to them should contact call nearest office: Big Rapids: 231-660-0271 Farwell: 989-386-3805 Gladwin: 989-426-2801 Reed City: 231-791-7078 Mid Michigan CAA will begin scheduling appointments on January 24th.
 Learn more about the tax preparation program here.
-Mid Michigan Community Action guides local residents on the path to self-sufficiency through empowerment, education and community enrichment.
-On January 26th Mid Michigan Community Action Agency (Mid Michigan CAA) will be completing the Point-in-Time (PIT) Count.
-The PIT Count is a federally mandated annual survey to count those experiencing homelessness in the Mid Michigan area.
+Mid Michigan Community Action guides local residents on the path to self-sufficiency through empowerment, education and community enrichment. |

 Archives